-In the absence of such direction, such Common Shares will be voted, FOR the approval of setting the number of directors at six (6), FOR the approval of the election of the nominees hereinafter set forth as directors of MAXIM and FOR the re-appointment of KPMG LLP Chartered Accountants as Auditor of the Corporation.
+In the absence of such direction, such Common Shares will be voted, FOR the approval of setting the number of directors at six (6), FOR the approval of the election of the nominees hereinafter set forth as directors of MAXIM, FOR the re-appointment of KPMG LLP Chartered Accountants as Auditor of the Corporation, FOR the approval of the amended and restated Corporate Bylaw No. 1 of the Corporation and FOR approval of all unallocated stock options issuable pursuant to the Corporation's stock option plan.